 - Q. Will you review the book?

 A. Probably not, alas.
 I normally have a huge backlog of review copies that ought to be read or at least triaged but haven't been.
-In my current gig with the Sunday Telegraph magazine, I was allotted a ridiculously tiny space every six weeks or so in which to cover just five titles from the entire recent flood of new sf and fantasy (I've cautiously put that in the past tense since the magazine's "Hot Type" genre review slot has been on hold for many months owing to a "temporary" redesign).
+In my last gig with the Sunday Telegraph magazine, I was allotted a ridiculously tiny space every six weeks or so in which to cover just five titles from the entire recent flood of new sf and fantasy.
 Review commissions from SFX magazine are now extremely infrequent; here the choice of book is the editor's, not mine.
 My own sf newsletter Ansible doesn't run reviews, and the essential requirement for my occasional "Curiosities" appearances in F&SF is that books discussed must be decades old and more or less forgotten.

 - Q. Will you review my ebook?